developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 These commands format and number section headings.
 To create an unnumbered heading, add an asterisk (`*`) after the command name.

 - `\section{title}`: Creates a new top-level section.
-- `\subsection{title}`: Creates a subsection within a section.
+- `\subsection{title}`: Creates a subsection.
 - `\subsubsection{title}`: Creates a sub-subsection.
 - `\paragraph{title}`: Creates a paragraph heading in-line with the text that follows it.
-Bolded and unnumbered by default.
+It is bolded and unnumbered by default.
 - `\subparagraph{title}`: Creates the lowest-level inline heading, also unnumbered.

 ```latex